kzahel/web-server-chrome/howTo/HTACCESS.md

 <p>302 - Found.
 Tells the server that when chosen file is requested to move to a different directory or file.
 Not cached by the browser</p>
 <p>307 - Temporary Redirect.
 Tells the server that when chosen file is requested to move to a different directory or file.
 Not cached by the browser.</p>
 <p>401 - Unauthorized.
 The page will require login.
 For some reason, I cannot find how to clear the cache of the authorization header, which means that once you type it in, the browser will not ask for a login, unless you have multiple password protected pages with different passwords, The authentication header will change whenever you enter a different password.</p>
+<p>403 - blocks any request to the file</p>
-<p>403 - Forbidden.
-This will deny direct access to image/video/audio files.
+<p>denyDirectAccess - This will deny direct access to image/video/audio files.
 This option only works if https is enabled or if the user is on a localhost address.</p>
 <p>Render Directory Listing - Ignores the value of 404 instead of directory listing and renders the directory listing</p>
 <p>Deny deleting for a specific file or directory - Ignores value of delete option and will deny delete to requested file</p>
 <p>Allow deleting for certian file - Ignores value of delete option and will allow deleting requested file</p>